 Apple’s never-dying measures to keep its users happy has led to the Apple Card invention.
-The convenience and rewards are a clear-cut benefit, but on an IRS’ end, it could see you scratching your head.
+The convenience and rewards are a clear-cut benefit, but on the IRS’s end, it could see you scratching your head.
 Apple’s credit card raises several questions, the primary concern being how it will affect the taxpayers’ burden.

 Apple’s card for personal expenses